 a list of widgets you can embed within the layer tree in the Layers panel.
 The idea is to have a way to quickly access some actions that are often used with the layer (setup transparency, filtering, selection, style or other stuff…).

 By default, QGIS provides transparency widget but this can be extended by plugins registering their own widgets and assign custom actions to layers they manage.

-From the Description section, you can change the Short name used to reference the layer in requests (to learn more about short names, read Short name for layers, groups and project).
+From the Description section, you can change the Short name used to reference the layer in requests (to learn more about short names, read Short name).
 You can also add or edit a Title and Abstract for the layer, or define a Keyword list here.
 These keyword lists can be used in a metadata catalog.
 If you want to use a title from an XML metadata file, you have to fill in a link in the Data URL field.

 Use Attribution to get attribute data from an XML metadata catalog.